 Click Create report in the upper right corner of your workspace.
 This gives you a way to pull in some charts from the page to use in your new custom page.

-We provide a few quick templates to guide you, or you can create a new blank report.
+We provide a few quick templates to guide you or you can create a blank report and start there.